dask/dask-blog/_posts/2020-08-31-helm_daskhub.md

 helm chart, which came out of that community's attempts to do big data geoscience on the cloud.
 We're very grateful to have years of experience using Dask and JupyterHub together.
-Pangeo was always aware that there wasn't anything geocience specific to their Helm chart and so were eager to contribute it to Dask to share the maintenance burden.
+Pangeo was always aware that there wasn't anything geoscience-specific to their Helm chart and so were eager to contribute it to Dask to share the maintenance burden.
 In the process of moving it over to Dask's chart repository we took the opportunity to clean up a few rough edges.